 Ethernet cables can be made in two different ways.
 The first way is called straight-through and is the simplest one.
 Straight-through means that the cable is wired equally in both ends.
-The wires goes from one pin number to the same pin number.
+The wires go from one pin number to the same pin number.

-To make a straight-through Ethernet cable you can use ether T568A or T568B.
+To make a straight-through Ethernet cable you can use either T568A or T568B.
 As long as you use the same standard in both ends of your cable.
 If you are extending an existing network, you should always check which wire standard is used for straight-through cables and continue that.
-Also you should be consistent in your choice, and so using the same standard for all your cables.
+Also, you should be consistent in your choice, and so using the same standard for all your cables.